Insality/druid/wiki/basic_usage.md

 end
 ```

-### Widgets
+## Widgets

-Read more in the [Widgets](wiki/widgets.md)
+Widgets are reusable UI components that encapsulate multiple **Druid** components.
+Read more in the [Widgets](wiki/widgets.md) documentation.

+### Creating a Widget

-Create a new lua file to create a new widget class.
-This widget can be created with `self.druid:new_widget(widget_class, [template], [nodes])`
+Create a new Lua file for your widget class.
+This file should be placed near the corresponding GUI file with the same name.

-Usually this widget lua file is placed nearby with the `GUI` file it belong to and have the same name.
+Define `init` function to initialize the widget.

-Here is a basic example of a widget class, which is the similar that we did in the previous example:
+Here's a basic widget example:

 ```lua
 ---@class your_widget_class: druid.widget
 local M = {}